LibraryCarpentry/lc-marcedit/episodes/07-manipulating-MARC-data-advanced.md

 :::::::::::::::::::::::::::::::::::::::::::::::::: callout

 ## Beware the Build New Field Function
 In the example above, if your 856 contains other subfields such as $3, then these will not be retained because you are only building a new 856 that replaces the current one.
+To retain $3 data, you would need to include this parameter in your function.
+This would look like `=856 40{856$3}\$uhttps://exampleproxy.edu/login?url={856$u}`

-Also the build new field works on the first iteration of the field.
+Also note, the build new field works on the first iteration of the field.
 When working in particular with the MARC field 856, if you need to build a new field using all of the MARC fields 856 in your record, you can use the syntax [x] as in {856$u[x]}.
 This will ensure all of the MARC fields in the records will undergo the build operation you specify.

 :::::::::::::::::::::::::::::::::::::::::